It’s time for the annual Remembrance Day parade, but what exactly are Liz and his friends remembering? And why is Grandpa so sad?Play Episode

 2. A refuge is a place of safety.
 In Joshua 20, God tells Joshua to set up cities of refuge.
 In Joshua's day, when someone killed another person, the dead person’s family was expected to take revenge and kill the person responsible, even if the killing was an accident.
 God wanted to help improve this poor system of justice.
 So, God had Joshua set up refuge cities that were no more than a day's journey from anywhere in Israel.
 Joshua made sure that anyone, Israelite or not, could flee to the nearest city of refuge, so that their life might be spared.
 If an accident happened, the accused could find safety in the city and await fair justice.
 As you listen to today’s story, think about how people need places of safety and God’s help during times of trouble.

 “God is our refuge and strength, an ever-present help in trouble”Psalm 46:1

 In this episode, Liz gets some very bad news.
 He worries about his cousin and goes to Grandpa to find help.
 Grandpa understands Liz’s worry and tells him a story.
 A long time ago, when Grandpa was fighting in a war, he met an enemy soldier named Horace.
 Grandpa and Horace found refuge together in a barn.
-In the barn, they found freedom from fear, peace, and rest.
+In the barn, they found peace, rest and freedom from fear.

 In the Bible, when Jesus told his disciples that he was leaving, they became worried.
 But he told them, “Peace I leave with you; my peace I give to you.
 Not as the world gives do I give to you.
 Let not your hearts be troubled, neither let them be afraid” (John 14:27).
 Jesus wanted his disciples to know that he would always be their refuge.
 And today, Jesus is still our refuge!
 This broken world is full of troubles, wars, and sin.
 But you can always turn to Jesus for help, for protection, and strength.